Pylons/pyramid/docs/glossary.rst

    setuptools
      `Setuptools <http://peak.telecommunity.com/DevCenter/setuptools>`_
      builds on Python's ``distutils`` to provide easier building, distribution, and installation of libraries and applications.
+As of this writing, setuptools runs under Python 2, but not under Python 3.
+     You can use :term:`distribute` under Python 3 instead.

+   distribute
+     `Distribute <http://packages.python.org/distribute/>`_ is a fork of
+     :term:`setuptools` which runs on both Python 2 and Python 3.

    pkg_resources
-     A module which ships with :term:`setuptools` that provides an API for addressing "asset files" within a Python :term:`package`.
-Asset files are static files, template files, etc; basically anything non-Python-source that lives in a Python package can be considered a asset file.
+     A module which ships with :term:`setuptools` and :term:`distribute` that provides an API for addressing "asset files" within a Python :term:`package`.
+Asset files are static files, template files, etc;
+     basically anything non-Python-source that lives in a Python package can be considered a asset file.
 See also `PkgResources
      <http://peak.telecommunity.com/DevCenter/PkgResources>`_

    asset